iamjoncannon/nodeLOM/readme.md

 ## Installation:

 1. git clone https://github.com/iamjoncannon/maxLOM

-2. place LOMcontroller.amxd into Live Session (any track will work)
+2. Place LOMcontroller.amxd into Live Session (any track will work)

+3. Press 'script start' button in the Max device.
+This will spin up the socket.io server locally on port 8080.

-Expose the API to your Node application:
+4. Expose the API to your Node application:

 ```
 const LOM = require("./maxLOM/LOM.js")

+LOM.connect()
 ```

 ## Usage:

-##
-Also includes a bunch of handler functions since the Live API is kind of wonky.
+Also includes a bunch of handler methods since the Live API is kind of wonky.
 Mostly self explanatory:

 #### Global: